Over 50 Years Of Combined Legal Experience In Washington

 • Heat exhaustion

-The following scenarios may apply in your situation:
+The following scenarios may apply to your situation:

 • Your employer required you to work outside in the cold or heat and didn’t provide you with the proper protection, such as warm clothes during the winter or a hat to protect your head from the sun in the summer.